-Get Started with Bitnami Applications on IBM Cloud
+Get Started with Bitnami VSI Images on IBM Cloud

 These application charts and templates are secure, updated and packaged according to industry best practices, and they provide a way for enterprise users to immediately become productive with the infrastructure of their choice.